davincicoding-org/thena/docs/README.md

 **Session**: Complete work period for the day, consisting of multiple intervals with breaks and transitions.

-**Interval**: Pomodoro-style unit of focused work (typically 25 minutes - occasionally 50 minutes) followed by a short break.
+**Interval**: Pomodoro-style unit of focused work followed by a short break.

 **Check-In**: Evaluation point after each interval to report progress, focus level, and energy.